radius-project/docs/docs/content/community/overview.md

 ## GitHub Issues & repositories

 GitHub access is optional and not required to try out and run Radius.
-If you would like to directly file Issues and have access to the source code, please contact your Radius Core Team contact.
+If you would like to directly file Issues and have access to the source code, refer to the [GitHub organization docs]({{< ref "community/contributing/overview" >}}).

 ## How can I get involved?

-One of the easiest ways to contribute is to participate in discussions at community engagements or the Teams channel.
-We are always seeking feedback from.
-Suggestions around improving the product and docs are always welcome.
+Visit the [Radius contribution docs]({{< ref contributing >}}) for more information on how to contribute to Radius.